North Korea accepts offer from South to meet for peace talks

 South Korean Unification Ministry spokesman Baik Tae-hyun told reporters Friday North Korea informed its southern neighbor by fax at 10:16 a.m. local time (8:16 p.m Thursday ET) that they have accepted the South's offer to initiate talks.

-The person-to-person talks will be held January 9th -- one day after North Korean leader Jim Jong Un's birthday -- at the Peace House, located on the South Korean side of the so-called truce village of Panmunjom, located in the Demilitarized Zone (DMZ) between the two nations, Baik said.
+The person-to-person talks will be held January 9 -- one day after North Korean leader Kim Jong Un's birthday -- at the Peace House, located on the South Korean side of the so-called truce village of Panmunjom, located in the Demilitarized Zone (DMZ) between the two nations, Baik said.

-The spokesman said the two sides agreed to work on the details of the talks "through the exchange of documents," and added the agenda items of the talks will be "issues related to improving inter-Korean relationships including the Pyeongchang (Winter) Olympic Games."
+The two sides agreed to work on the details of the talks "through the exchange of documents," Baik said, adding that the agenda items of the talks will be "issues related to improving inter-Korean relationships including the Pyeongchang (Winter) Olympic Games."

+Asked whether hotlines would be open on the weekend, he said he expected they would, as time to prepare for the first face-to-face meeting in over two years was running short.

+The International Olympic Committee (IOC) released a statement in which it said it "welcomes" talks aimed at having North Korean athletes compete in next month's Games in Pyeongchang, South Korea.

+To this end, it said, "the IOC continues its discussions with the (North Korean National Olympic Committee).
+To allow for such a participation in respect of the Olympic Charter, the IOC is keeping its invitation for a delegation of the (North Korean National Olympic Committee) open and will take the final decision in due time."

 The faxed message accepting the long-standing offer of talks was from Ri Son Kwon, chairman of the North Korean Committee for the Peaceful Reunification of the Fatherland.
-It was addressed to his de facto counterpart, South Korea's Unification Minister Cho Myoung-gyon, Baik added.
+It was addressed to his de facto counterpart, South Korea's Unification Minister Cho Myoung-gyon, Baik said.

+When asked by a reporter if Ri and Cho would attend the talks, Baik said the question of who would attend the meetings was still to be finalized.

 The last high level inter-Korea talks were a deputy ministerial meeting between South and North Korea that took place in December 2015, at the jointly-run Kaesong industrial zone in North Korea.